Satyam24/Zomato-Dashboard/README.md

 The report is structured into distinct pages to facilitate a clear understanding of the data:

 Project Overview: Zomato is experiencing rapid growth, prompting the implementation of data analytics using Power BI to leverage insights from a dataset exceeding a million records.
-This initiative aims to extract actionable insights on how the company is performing  by help of diving deep into both user and city performance.
+This initiative aims to extract actionable insights on how the company is performing by helping in diving deep into various metrics for both user and city performance.
 Live Dashboard: [LINK](https://app.powerbi.com/view?r=eyJrIjoiZmJkOTg3NDctYzgxZi00MmRkLThhOGMtNzY1NTMwN2ZkNzc5IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 Dataset Link - https://drive.google.com/drive/folders/1aluMi-PHu0oZXNEcdcFYC1srG05CWuLs